Star Trails Photography

 Composing the Shot

-Point north (or south if you’re down under) to get those classic spiral trails.
+Point north (or south if you are in the southern hemisphere) to capture those classic spiral trails.
 Want something different?
 Try pointing east or west for swooping curves across the sky.
-Frame your shot with some foreground—a tree, cabin, even your tent.
-It makes the image way more engaging.
+Frame your shot with some foreground like a tree, a cabin, or even your tent.
+It makes the image much more engaging.

 The Best Part?
 It’s Addictive